Middle Brighton railway station

-Middle Brighton railway station is a commuter railway station on the Sandringham line, which is part of the Melbourne railway network.
+Middle Brighton station is a railway station operated by Metro Trains Melbourne on the Sandringham line, which is part of the Melbourne rail network.
 It serves the south-eastern suburb of Brighton, in Melbourne, Victoria, Australia.
 Middle Brighton station is a ground level host station, featuring two side platforms.
 It opened on 21 December 1861.

 Initially opened as Church Street, the station was given its current name of Middle Brighton on 1 January 1867.

 History

 Middle Brighton station opened on 21 December 1861, when the railway line from North Brighton was extended to Brighton Beach.

 In 1926, a crossover located between both platforms was abolished.
 In 1942, a siding was removed.

 In 1963, boom barriers replaced interlocked gates at the Church Street level crossing, located at the down end of the station.
 The signal box that protected the level crossing was also abolished during this time.

+On 27 November 2024, a tree fell onto the overhead wires at the station as a result of a strong storm with strong winds.
+Due to this incident, buses were called to replace on the Sandringham Line for the rest of the day.

 Platforms and services

 Middle Brighton has two side platforms.
 It is serviced by Metro Trains' Sandringham line services.

 On weekdays, two early morning services originate from Middle Brighton.
 These services are formed by empty trains directly from the stabling yard at Brighton Beach.